dirakx1/application/devops/README.md

 ## HTTPS/DNS

-* Application will be exposed via the GKE enpoint, that is defined on k8s/ingress.yml as timeoff-static-ip, we have to buy a public Domain name for this ip and also we have two ways to implement TLS. one is via buying a certifcate and the second is via adding google self managed https certificates.
+* Application will be exposed via the GKE enpoint, that is defined on k8s/ingress.yml as timeoff-static-ip, we have to buy a public domain name for this ip and also we have two ways to implement TLS. one is via buying a certifcate and the second is via adding google self managed https certificates.

-## Solution workflow.
+## Solution workflow

 * 1. Run terraform recipes:
 ````